vipulnaik/contractwork/README.md

 ## Setting up

-This section is for people who want to set up a local mirror of the contract work portal (e.g. for development purposes).
+This section is for people who want to set up a local mirror of the contract work portal (e.g. for development purposes) or want to load up the data into a local database to run their own queries.

 Note that the `passwordFile.inc` file in `access-portal/backend/globalVariables` is excluded from the Git